 - You must be aged 18 or older in order to enter this competition.

-- The decision of the judge Allen Ashley will be final.
+- The decision of the judges will be final.

 - Should your story be successful we will request a six-month moratorium subsequent to publication in BFS Horizons.

 - Should your story be unsuccessful, you are free to send it elsewhere immediately after the announcement of the results on the BFS website.

 Formatting the Stories